ComNets-Bremen/OPS/README.md

 In the following is a description of what the `...stats.py` scripts generate.

+- `s01-liked-data-stats.py` - This script generates stats related to liked and non-liked data.
+The KHeraldApp pre-classifies data as liked or non-liked (ignored) for each node.
+This information is later used to identify what data was received.
+The script requires the log file created in `simulations/out/` as input to compute these stat values (i.e., using the `-i` switch).
+As output, this script creates text files with the computed stats.

-- `s01-liked-data-stats.py` - This script generates stats related to liked and non-liked data (based on Goodness value).
-Data items that have Goodness values >= 75 are considered as liked data and the data with Goodness values below 75 are considered as non-liked data.
+- `s01-liked-data-progress-stats.py` - This script generates stats related to liked and non-liked data for every hour.
+The KHeraldApp pre-classifies data as liked or non-liked (ignored) for each node.
+This information is later used to identify what data was received.
 The script requires the log file created in `simulations/out/` as input to compute these stat values (i.e., using the `-i` switch).
 As output, this script creates text files with the computed stats.

 - `s02-traffic-spread-stats.py` - This script generates stats related to total packets generated by all nodes and how well the traffic is spread across the network (i.e., CoV of the means